8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe

 Flexibility

 With freedom comes flexibility.
-So what if you planned to spend the day at the beach but saw a cool pop-up you want to check out instead?
+Who cares if you planned to spend the day at the beach but saw a cool pop-up you want to check out instead?

 You can change plans on a whim.